Beyonce Shocked By ‘Insanely’ Hard Pregnancy: Morning Sickness, Aches & More

-“When she was carrying Blue Ivy it all went super easy, and she flew through the pregnancy without hardly any side affects,” an insider told HollywoodLife.com exclusively about Beyonce‘s pregnancy this time around.
+“When she was carrying Blue Ivy it all went super easy, and she flew through the pregnancy without hardly any side effects,” an insider told HollywoodLife.com EXCLUSIVELY about Beyonce‘s pregnancy this time around.

 “Bey has been hit really badly with bouts of morning sickness, which she hardly suffered last time,” our source added.
 “And, it doesn’t just occur in the morning, she’s suddenly slammed with these overwhelming feelings of dizziness and sickness at totally random times throughout the day too.”